Sometimes we luck out and we find exactly what we need when we need it. It doesn’t often happen that way. Actually it usually doesn’t happen that way.

 Now they make me smile every time I do the dishes.
 No dishwasher here.
 So I definitely needs things to make me smile. lol.

 Yellow is such a fun colour to work with, and I’m planning to sprinkle a few more yellow projects around the room to give it a cohesive look.
-I’ll be sharing those as I complete them.

 If you enjoyed this post you might also enjoy my How To Spray Paint Ombre Vases post.